Solstice Sol Invictus

 Mr Sky - from The Book of Hours by Lucy English

 From dawn to nightfall, a couple's relationship is reflected in the sky.
+Don't forget to look for the face in the clouds!

-Poem and Voice: Lucy English
+Voice and poem: Lucy English

 Photography and Director: Sarah Tremlett